menu

 One downside of living in Kingsbury, however, is that residents on average have to contend with a long commute, spending on average 33.69 minutes every day commuting to work.

-Kingsbury is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Kingsbury doesn't have a public transportation system that people use for their commute.

 Demographics